-For a vector space $E$, let $\Sym(E)$ be the space of symmetric bilinear forms on $E$, $\Sym^+(E)$ those which are positive definite, and $\Sym^*(E)$ the non-degenerate ones.
+For a vector space $E$, let $\mathsf{Sym} (E)$ be the space of symmetric bilinear forms on $E$, $\mathsf{Sym} ^+(E)$ those which are positive definite, and $\mathsf{Sym} ^*(E)$ the non-degenerate ones.

-For a manifold $M$, one defines similarly fiber bundles $\Sym(TM)$, $ \Sym^+(TM)$ and $\Sym^*(TM)$ associated to its tangent bundle $TM$.
+For a manifold $M$, one defines similarly fiber bundles $\mathsf{Sym} (TM)$, $\mathsf{Sym} ^+(TM)$ and $\mathsf{Sym} ^*(TM)$ associated to its tangent bundle $TM$.

-A Riemannian metric is nothing but a section of $\Sym^+(TM)$.
+A Riemannian metric is nothing but a section of $\mathsf{Sym} ^+(TM)$.
 Recall on the other hand that a (Riemannian) conformal structure consists in giving a class $[g]$ of Riemannian metrics, for the conformal equivalence relation $\sim {}$ between metrics: $g_1 \sim g_2$ if there exists a function $\sigma$ on $M$ such that $g_1 = e^\sigma g_2$.
-Thus, a conformal structure consists in giving a section of the projectivized of $\Sym^+(TM)$.
+Thus, a conformal structure consists in giving a section of the projectivized of $\mathsf{Sym} ^+(TM)$.

-Equivalently, a conformal structure consists in giving for each point $x \in M$, a half line in $\Sym^+(T_xM)$.
+Equivalently, a conformal structure consists in giving for each point $x \in M$, a half line in $\mathsf{Sym} ^+(T_xM)$.